Orlando Panthers: Orlando

 During the subsequent offseason, team owner Sol Rosen sold his franchise to Tom Granatell, who moved the Bears to Orlando, Florida and renamed them as the Orlando Panthers.
 They signed a 10-year lease to play their home games at the Tangerine Bowl.
 The move to Orlando was somewhat of a coup, as there was already a team named the Orlando Panthers that had played in the Southern Professional Football League the year prior (having played as the Daytona Beach Thunderbirds from 1962 to 1964) and, due to the Southern league's folding, was seeking to join the Continental league; the Newark ownership group managed to secure the lease, and the previous Orlando owner died, apparently of a rage-induced apoplexy, immediately after the meeting.
 Van Buren was promoted to vice president and replaced as head coach by Perry Moss, who led the Charleston Rockets to the 1965 COFL title.

 Over the next four seasons the Panthers were consistent winners, never finishing with fewer than 10 wins.
-The team, led by quarterback Don Jonas, appeared in the COFL championship game three seasons in a row starting in 1966, winning two titles during that span.
+The team, led by quarterback Don Jonas, appeared in the COFL championship game three consecutive seasons starting in 1966, winning two titles during that span.
 In 1966, the team lost the championship to the Philadelphia Bulldogs in sudden-death overtime, 20–17.
 In 1967, the Panthers won the title with a 38–14 win over the Orange County Ramblers.
 In 1968, they repeated the feat by defeating the Ramblers 30–23, though they had to enter the game by winning a playoff with the Indianapolis Capitols (which Orlando won 28–14).
 In 1969, however, Orlando and Indianapolis rematched in the semifinals, with the Capitols prevailing 27–7.
 Such was the team's prestige that in the 1969 offseason, the Panthers entered into a deal with the Florida Citrus Commission to put up $400,000 in salary if O. J. Simpson agreed to sign with the team; with his negotiations with the team that drafted him, the Buffalo Bills, stalled at the time, and the institution of the Common Draft prohibiting him from negotiating with other teams in the AFL or NFL, the Panthers were the highest-profile team able to give Simpson a counteroffer.
 Simpson ultimately achieved a contract agreement with the Bills.